sammipau/spotifyManagerBot/README.md

 This is a discord bot designed to manage your playlists.

-Functions:
+Functions:\
 ~addRecent
-\t Adds songs from you Liked Songs that was liked within the last month
+* Adds songs from you Liked Songs that was liked within the last month

+Limitations:
-Limitations: Currently hard coded to modify a specific playlist
+- Currently hard coded to modify a specific playlist